 A tasty seasoning

 The peppery taste of Kawakawa makes it an excellent goumet seasoning.
 Tear it up fresh in salads, or use it dried and sprinkeled in your favourite dishes.
-If you're feeling shy, pretend it's Oragano or Basil.
+If you're feeling shy, pretend it's oregano or basil.

-Among its many healing properties kawakawa balm soothes dry, irritated and eczema prone skin, skin rashes, wounds & cuts, aches and pains, insect bites, and bruises.
+Our Dad taught us how to make this, and he learnt from his elders.
+Among its many healing properties Kawakawa balm soothes dry, irritated and eczema prone skin, skin rashes, wounds & cuts, aches and pains, insect bites, and bruises.
 It's a true all-rounder and is non sting, so it's perfect for children and any skin scrapes.

 If I need to pack light it's my go to - it's my face & body moisturiser, lip balm, insect repellent, and cleanser.